 Henry Bubel is a tax lawyer with a sophisticated practice, international in scope.
 The breadth of his practice has led – after 40 years – to an in-depth knowledge of the income taxation of both corporations and partnerships, as well as estate, gift and trust taxation (particularly for ultra-high net worth and cross-border families).
 Mr. Bubel applies this knowledge in both tax planning and tax controversies, often working with family offices and trust companies.
+For the past decade Mr. Bubel has been serving as an adjunct professor of tax, trusts and estates at École Supérieure de Commerce de Paris (“ESCP”) in Paris and London.

 Together with members of the corporate group, Mr. Bubel is involved in structuring, negotiating and documenting complex business transactions, including the refinancing and the restructuring of private companies, the formation of multinational joint ventures, and counseling on tax aspects of mergers and acquisitions.
 Working with lawyers in the trusts and estates group, Mr. Bubel advises on issues arising from the ownership of closely-held businesses and alternative investments typically held by high net worth individuals.
 Within this area, he is particularly knowledgeable about tax-efficient methods of diversifying the risks associated with concentrated stock positions, life insurance tax issues and insurance products.